Interventions to Reduce Firefighter Cancer and Cardiovascular Risks (also known as the Firefighter Collaborative Research Project (FCRP)) (2023-2026)

 Study Updates

-2. As of July 2024 over 1,500 firefighters have their serum sent for PFAS measurement and are receiving their individual results back
+2. The study screened 1,932 firefighters and tested their serum for PFAS measurement and reported their individual results back